Commandability/commandability-app/README.md

-# The CommandAbility App
+# The Commandability App

 ## App Overview

-The CommandAbility App is a card-based incident management and accountability application built in React Native.
-It assists fire fighters in keeping track of personnel at an incident scenes, and generates automated reports of the movements of emergency personnel.
+The Commandability app is an incident management and accountability tool built in React Native.
+It helps fire fighters manage personnel at an incident, and generates reports of personnel movement after the incident for accountability.

-## Installation

-Download or clone this repository, then run `npm install` inside the directory.

 ## Modules